-- a.
-The JCPC shall establish a funding and review policy to define the Council's process for reviewing and prioritizing applications for DPS JCPC funds.
-The policy must: - i.
-Ensure that the planning process is the foundation for making funding decisions; - ii.
-Address the risk assessment and prioritized needed services as identified in the planning process; and - iii.
-Establish a procedure for notifying applicants of award status during the approval process. - b.
-The JCPC may designate a portion of the county allocation, not to exceed \$15,500, or the limit established by the Department, to provide for JCPC administrative costs. - c.
+- iii.
+Establish a procedure for notifying applicants of award status. - b.
+The JCPC may designate a portion of the county allocation, not to exceed \$15,500, or the limit established by DPS, to provide for JCPC administrative costs. - c.
 The JCPC, after approval by the full Council, shall submit an Annual Plan and County Funding Plan to the Board of County Commissioners for their approval. - d.
 DPS JCPC-funds must be committed with a JCPC Program Agreement (Form JCPC/PA 001) or JCPC Program Agreement Revision (Form JCPC/PR 001), submitted in NCALLIES and electronically signed by the Program Manager, JCPC Chairperson, and County government official (Chair of County Board of Commissioners, County Manager, County Finance Officer or Deputy County Finance Officer, if designated), by December 31st. - e.
-DPS JCPC funds not committed by December 31st shall be transferred to the DPS JCPC discretionary fund.
+DPS JCPC funds not committed by December 31st, (or within six (6) months of the approved state budget) shall be transferred to the DPS JCPC discretionary fund.